 Students interested in pursuing one of the many certificates or degree programs should refer to School of Theology Admissions below.
-Men interested in ordination to the Roman Catholic priesthood or diaconate should refer to Mount St. Mary's Seminary Admissions.
+Men interested in ordination to the Roman Catholic priesthood should refer to Mount St. Mary's Seminary Admissions.
+Men interested in the permanent diaconate should contact their diocese's respective office of the diaconate as well as apply for one of the pastoral ministry programs that serve as a prerequisite for the Permanent Deacon Formation Program.